-40 41 C. Change of use .
-Where no development, redevelopment or renovation is proposed for a change of use/occupancy permit, only Section 111-401 of this Chapter shall apply.
+40 C. Change of use.
+Where no development, redevelopment or renovation is proposed for a 41 change of use/occupancy permit, only Section 111-401 of this Chapter shall apply.
 42 43 44 D. Non-conforming Structures .
 Legal non-conforming structures may continue in accordance with Subpart B Chapter 110, Article VI.
-Nonconformity .
+Nonconformity.
 45 46 47 E. Review .
 Compliance with the standards set forth in this chapter shall be demonstrated through the site plan review and building permit processes in accordance with Chapter 74.
-48 49 50 F. Exemptions .
-Lands subject to the Enterprise Commercial Overlay District pursuant to Section 110-320 of the Land Development Code, or the Osteen Joint Planning Agreement are 51 exempt from this Section.
-52 53 ARTICLE II. - GENERAL BUILDING DESIGN STANDARDS 54 55 Sec.
+48 49 F. Exemptions.
+Lands subject to the Enterprise Commercial Overlay District pursuant to Section 50 110-320 of the Land Development Code, or the Osteen Joint Planning Agreement are 51 exempt from this Section.
+31 exempt from this dection.
+52 53 ARTICLE II. - GENERAL BUILDING DESIGN STANDARDS ARTICLE II GENERAL BUILDING DESIGN STANDARDS 54 55 Sec.
 111-200.
-Building Design Standards 56 57 A. General Standards .
+Building Design Standards Dec.
+111-200.
+Building Design Otandards 56 57 A. General Standards .
 The following are general building design guidelines to promote a visually 58 pleasing built form throughout the City consistent with sound principles of architectural and 59 urban design.
-60 D. Forcedo Ctondovido.
-All forcedos of a building aboll he decimad with a consistent architectural stude 61 B. Façade Standards .
-All facades of a building shall be designed with a consistent architectural style 62 detail, and trim features, as set forth below: 63 64 1) Primary facades.
-A primary facade is one that is in public view and faces or abuts a public of 65 private street or right-of-way.
+60 61 B. Façade Standards.
+All facades of a building shall be designed with a consistent architectural style, 62 detail, and trim features, as set forth below: 63 64 1) Primary facades.
+A primary facade is one that is in public view and faces or abuts a public or 65 private street or right-of-way.
 A maximum of two (2) facades will be considered primary 66 facades, when more than two (2) facades of a building have frontage on a street or right-of- 67 way.
 All other facades will be considered secondary facades.
 Primary facades must comply 68 with the following requirements: 69 70 a.
-Building entrance.
-Buildings located along a public or private street or pedestrian 71 right-of-way shall be designed with an entrance to the building abutting each stree 72 or pedestrian right-of-way.
+Building entrance .
+Buildings located along a public or private street or pedestrian 71 right-of-way shall be designed with an entrance to the building abutting each street 72 or pedestrian right-of-way.
 73 74 b.
 Design features.
-The design of each primary facades shall include, at a minimum 75 the following design features, in addition to compliance with the architectural design 76 features in this Section 111.301: 77 78 i.
-Glazing covering at a minimum 30 percent of the primary facade area 79 consisting of window and glazed door openings.
-False or faux windows are 80 prohibited.
-As an alternative, up to 30 percent of the required glazing area 81 may be covered with a trellis in lieu of glazing.
-82 83 ii.
-Projected, or recessed covered public entries providing a minimum horizontal dimension of eight feet, and a minimum area of 128 square feet
+The design of each primary facades shall include, at a minimum, 75 the following design features, in addition to compliance with the architectural design 76 features in this Section 111.301: 77 70 i.
+Glazing covering at a minimum 30 percent of the primary facade area, 78 70 consisting of window and glazed door openings.
+False or faux windows are 79 prohibited.
+As an alternative, up to 30 percent of the required glazing area 80 81 may be covered with a trellis in lieu of glazing. ii.
+Projected, or recessed covered public entries providing a minimum 82 horizontal dimension of eight feet, and a minimum area of 128 square feet.
+83 nonzontal dimension of eight feet, and a minimum area of 120 Square feet.